 Gene is a retired from Northwestern University, where, at the Center for Child Trauma Assessment and Service Planning (CCTASP) had a Category II grant that focused on the CANS assessment tool.
 Presently Gene serves as the Director of Research for the ChildTrauma Academy and consults with the National Center for Mental Health and Juvenile Justice on their MacArthur, Models for Change curriculum.
 Gene remains involved with NCTSN activities focused on public sector child welfare, mental health, and juvenile justice issues.

-Susan Vosburgh is a Clinical Social Worker with over 30 years’ experience as a therapist, clinical supervisor, administrator, and educator.
-She is a graduate of the National Catholic School of Social Service (NCSSS) at Catholic University and has received post-graduate training in child and family therapy and the administration of social service agencies.
+Susan Vosburgh is the Director of the National Resource Center on ADHD at CHADD.
+She is a Clinical Social Worker with over 30 years’ experience as a therapist, clinical supervisor, administrator, and educator.
+She graduated from the National Catholic School of Social Service (NCSSS) at Catholic University and has received post-graduate training in child and family therapy and the administration of social service agencies.
 She has been on the faculty of Georgetown University’s Department of Psychiatry and NCSSS and has served as a mental health consultant and trainer to schools, churches, the courts and government agencies.
 Susan has provided therapeutic services to diverse populations of all ages, directed a bilingual therapeutic preschool, a child and adolescent hospital outpatient clinic, a school mental health program and a trauma and bereavement mental health agency.
 She is bilingual, bicultural in English and Spanish.
-Her private practice focuses primarily on child and family services and is located in Severna Park, MD.

 Jessica Gahr provides trauma-informed clinical services as a member of the S.A.F.E. project at the University of Pittsburgh Medical Center which provides therapeutic services to children adjudicated of a sexual offense and their families.
 In addition, she works with Glade Run Lutheran Services in Western Pennsylvania providing trauma-informed, community-based care.
 Jessica is interested in bridging the gap between science and practice to ensure youth receive evidence-based treatment across settings.